 Elasticsearch can fail to start if the domain configuration is invalid, such as:

-- A single realm is configured under multiple domains.
+- The same realm is configured under multiple domains.

 - Any undefined realm, synthetic realm, or the reserved realm is configured to be under a domain.